tmakatos/qemu/docs/devel/vfio-user.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The current VFIO implementation includes group and container idioms that describe how a device relates to the host IOMMU.
-In the VFIO over socket implementation, the IOMMU is implemented in SW by the client, and isn't visible to the server.
-The simplest idea is for the client is to put each device into its own group and container.
+In the vfio-user implementation, the IOMMU is implemented in SW by the client, and is not visible to the server.
+The simplest idea would be that the client put each device into its own group and container.

 Backend Program Conventions
 ---------------------------